Find Trade Colleges

 47% Freshmen Loans

 47% of ATCC students take out loans to afford college costs.
-The typical student loan amount is $6,296 a year.
-ATCC has a 1.9% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $6,296 a year.
+The school reports a student loan default rate of 1.9% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from ATCC is $42,915.